codingbychanche/Read-ATR/readme.md

 www.retrozock.com
 retrozock@hotmail.com

-A collection of C- Language subroutines and tools for processing '*.ATR' image files.
+A collection of C- Language tools for processing '*.ATR' image files.

 A sample output of each tool is included at the end of this file.

 atdir
 -----
 Reads the directory of an Atari DOS 2.x formated disk and writes it to the standard output.
 Deleted files are also displayed.
-All files are checked (sector chain, file size, file #).
+All files are checked (sector chain, file size, file number).
-'atdir' accepts single '*.ATR' image files as input and file list for batch processing.
+'atdir' accepts single '*.ATR' image files as input or a file list for batch processing.
 'atdump' accepts it's output as input.

 atdump